Zeanon/ComputerCraft/DraconicReactorGenerationOverview/README.md

 ## Other Info
 to change the display colors, just open <code>config.txt</code> and edit the color values
 <br>you can also edit whether a screen uses smallFont or whether it shows the scroll buttons
+<br>remember to reboot after editing the config file
 <br>to control the reactors, use the [DraconicReactorControl](https://github.com/Zeanon/ComputerCraft/tree/master/DraconicReactorControl) program I wrote